 - Optional coffee beans for topping

-- Bake for 15 minutes.
+- Bake for 12 -15 minutes or until crust is lightly golden brown.
 Remove from oven.
-Updated notes: I’ve had a few readers opt not to prebake the the crust and it worked too.
-Depends on how crispy you want the bottom.
+Updated notes: I’ve had a few readers opt not to prebake the the crust and it works well too.

 - Blend together 6 dates, vanilla, salt, and 1 cup of the pecans.
 Batter will be sticky and thick.
 Then Place in bowl and set aside.

-- Next, in a small sauce pan, combine 1/2 cup maple syrup, milk (or water), 1/2 cup coconut oil, and coffee.
+- Next, in a small saucepan, combine 1/3 cup maple syrup (for sweeter topping using 1/2 c maple syrup), 2 tbsp milk (or water), 1/3 cup coconut oil, and 2 tbsp instant coffee.

 - Let it come to a soft boil and then reduce to low, whisk on low.
 This should only take about 2 -3 minutes max!
 It will be a little foamy bubbly then it will settle back down.